Sadness and Thanksgiving

 Before the game, at the hotel we were staying, I slipped down to the indoor pool facility that was empty.
 It was warm.
 I took a seat.
 I took out my phone and dialed the 601 area code.
 I called my Aunt Barbara for the first time in a long time.
 Ashamedly, I can report that when I took my job at North Harrison my calls to her slowly dried up.
 It was my fault.
 For the previous thirteen years before I took my job at North in 2015, I worked at Medora Schools and drove 54 miles one way to get there.
 Many of those days I stayed and announced ball games.
 That meant late nights getting home.
 To pass the time, I often called my Aunt Barbara Hines.
 We talked about everything.
 When things got really juicy, she’d say, “You’re a mess, Danny!”

 Aunt Barbara’s husband, my Uncle Durwood Hines, died in 1988.
 He had a brain tumor.
 In 1989, Aunt Barbara and I went to see Ole Miss play Arkansas in Jackson.
 We had so much fun we did it again in 1991.
 Then Ole Miss quit playing games in Jackson and kept everything on campus.
 In 1996, Carrie and I went Oxford with Aunt Barbara to see LSU.
 Two weeks later, she was up here, and we were taking her to see Penn State at Indiana.
 In 1998, she came up here to see IU play Minnesota.
 In 1999, my son, Jarrett, and I were with Aunt Barbara heading to Oxford to see Ole Miss play Georgia.
+In 2001, she came up and we took her to Lexington to see Ole Miss against Kentucky.
 The last game Aunt Barbara and I saw together was Ole Miss vs. South Carolina in 2003.
 It was Eli Manning’s senior year.
 The Rebels won 43-40.
 Had they played fifths instead of quarters, the Rebs probably would have gotten beat.
 We all walked away feeling the Rebs had escaped.
 Eli threw for 396 yards.
-The most he ever threw for in a Rebel win.

 After that call I made to Aunt Barbara in Huntington, West Virginia in 2019, she and I were connected to the end.
 Rarely did a week pass when we did not talk.
 Sometimes two or three times a week.
 Let me tell you this, last year when my lung ailments were fixed to the point where I could breathe freely for the first time in my memory, I walked and I walked.
 When I walked and I walked, I called Aunt Barbara.
 The last year of her life, we covered more ground than either one of us ever bargained for.
 I am so thankful.